vpalombo/PANEV/README.md

 In this case, the files comprise:

 -   *genelist\_annotated\_qiu2014.txt*.
-The gene list from a publicly available dataset containing 166 out of 171 'novel' genes discovered by a gene-base association study on human type 1 diabetes mellitus - T1DM (Qiu et al., 2014), properly formatted and ready to run PANEV functions.
+The gene list from a publicly available dataset containing 166 out of 171 'novel' genes discovered by a gene-based association study on human type 1 diabetes mellitus - T1DM (Qiu et al., 2014), properly formatted and ready to run PANEV functions;

 -   *genelist\_enrichment\_qui2014.txt*.
-The gene list containing all the 452 genes discovered by Qiu et al. (2014).
+The gene list containing all the 452 genes discovered by Qiu et al. (2014);

 -   *genelist\_expr\_Levy2012.txt*.
-Part of the previous gene list with relative FC and p-values, from a publicly available expression results obtained by Levy et al. (2012) and used by Qiu et al. (2014);
+Part of the previous gene list with the corresponding FC and p-values, from a publicly available expression results obtained by Levy et al. (2012) and used by Qiu et al. (2014);

 -   *pathlist\_expr\_Levy2012.txt*.
-The list of FL pathway.
+The list of 1L pathways.

 Data preparation
 ================

-The preparation of a properly formatted **list of genes** and **main pathways of interest** (FL or 1L) is the first step before running main PANEV functions.
+The preparation of a properly formatted **list of genes** and **main pathways of interest** (1L) is the first step before running main PANEV functions.

 Gene list preparation
 ---------------------

 Since PANEV relies on KEGG databases information, the **entrez gene identifiers** are needed.

 To endhance user experience, two specific functions, *panev.dataPreparation* and *panev.exprdataPreparation*, are provided to retrieve the correct ID annotation for genomic and transcriptomic data, respectively.
-Those functions are based on biomaRt R package that uses the *ensembl.org* website resource, that allows up-to-date identifiers switching.
+These functions are based on biomaRt R package, which uses the *ensembl.org* website resource, that allows up-to-date identifiers switching.

-The ensembl correct organism code is needed to run properly data preparation functions: these codes are obtainable with *panev.biomartSpecies*.
+The ensembl correct organism code is needed to run properly data preparation functions: these codes are obtainable with the *panev.biomartSpecies* command.

 To create a list of all available organisms for biomaRt annotation: